Hey flute players & parents!

 WELCOME TO SHELBY ANDERSON FLUTE STUDIO

-One on one flute lessons, tailored to what YOU need
+One on one flute lessons, tailored to what YOU or your child needs

 All of my tips and tricks for auditions, playing tests, practicing, and more.